BJP's journey from 2 to 303 seats will start reversing from 2024: RJD | Politics

 ''We don't want to act on their directions, so a closed case is reopened and you create characters on your own and then you file a charge sheet.
 We charge the BJP that you have destroyed the character of these institutions,'' he said.

-On Mohan Bhagwat's remarks that caste system should be discarded, Jha said such remarks do not behove those who promote caste system.
+On RSS chief Mohan Bhagwat's remarks that the caste system should be discarded, Jha said such remarks do not behove those who promote it.

 ''Look at the RSS structure, what social justice is there.
-RJD chief (Lalu Prasad) quoted from MS Golwalkar's book 'Bunch of Thoughts' that what he thought of Kashi Vishwanath temple, the Constitution and reservation,'' he said.
+RJD chief (Lalu Prasad) quoted from (former RSS chief) M S Golwalkar's book 'Bunch of Thoughts' what he thought of Kashi Vishwanath temple, the Constitution and reservation,'' he said.

-At the national convention of the party, Lalu Prasad will officially be appointed the president having been elected unopposed earlier in the day.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)